tdewolff/canvas/README.md

 - `FontFace` is now passed around as a pointer
 - `NewRichText` now requires a default `*FontFace` to be passed
 - Use the `latex` build tag to use the original LaTeX expression parser
+- Renderer writers have been moved from `renderers/ABC/abc.Writer` to `renderers/ABC`
+- `rasterizer.New` is renamed to `rasterizer.FromImage`

 ## Features
 - Path segment types: MoveTo, LineTo, QuadTo, CubeTo, ArcTo, Close